Nicolaspy84/PtitChat/README.md

 - choose the file you want to send and click on "ouvrir" You just sent a file to a friend !

 When your receive a file, it's saved in a folder "Downloads", in the project.
-If the folder doesn't exist yet, it will be created.
+If the folder doesn't exist yet, it will be created.\
+You can see all the files you already received by clicking on "Fichiers" on the left part.